 Iconography

-Zelle needed a library of icons that could be used to produce visually engaging, consistently on-brand assets on the fly.
-As Graphic Designer, I created a library of around 100 line icons.
-Then, as Art Director, I developed a solid filled icon style that could be used to add more color and interest.
-These solid filled icons also helped to serve as a starting point for more detailed illustrations.
+Zelle needed a library of icons that could be used to quickly produce visually engaging, on-brand assets.
+As Graphic Designer, I created a library of over 100 line icons.
+Then, as Art Director, I developed a solid filled icon style to add more color and interest.
+These solid filled icons also served as a starting point for more detailed illustrations.
 Finally, as Associate Creative Director, I worked with my team to refine and expand the library to over 200 icons.

 The below infographic demonstrates how the icons were used to significantly reduce turnaround times for design assets.
 When our team was short-staffed, I was able to deliver this infographic with less than a day's notice because I pulled all of the icons from our existing library.